Dustin4444/cexplorer.io/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Bug Fix**
+A clear and concise description of the bug fix.

+**Bug Fix Verification**
+Steps to verify the bug fix:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. Verify that the error is no longer present.

 **Additional context**
 Add any other context about the problem here.